 Consumer banking is in the midst of a paradigm shift.
 Banks are looking to stand out from competitors with the types of customer experiences they deliver, not just the banking products they sell or fees they collect.
 The “Amazon effect” has spread to the banking world, where consumers expect companies to know them, solve their problem, and be proactive as a trusted advisor.
 Regulatory reform has also led banks to be more transparent and deliver a certain standard of service, while mobile and digital channels evolve to give customers new ways to interact with banks on their own terms.

 At the same time, consumer banking institutions constantly grapple with the need to run efficient operations and keep costs down.
 Contact centers are typically an area where efficiency and cost containment trump other priorities.
 Already a “cost center,” increased digital and mobile investments at many banks are shifting dollars away from contact centers.
 But they shouldn’t be counted out as a vital customer channel.
-Gallup’s 2013 Retail Banking study reported that 49 percent of consumers talked to a live agent via the contact center in the past six months.
+Gallup’s 2013 Retail Banking study reported that 49 percent of consumers talked to a live associate via the contact center in the past six months.

 Customers prefer interacting with a live call center representative to report a problem or inquire about a fee or service charge, as well as to learn about new products and services or request a loan payoff amount, according to Gallup.
 These are important moments of truth that, if handled well, can build customer loyalty and advocacy.
 If handled poorly, a customer might be lost forever.
 Gallup research noted that banking customers who have a satisfactory interaction with a call center employee are 14 times more likely to be engaged with their bank.